-If you’re an employee or in the HR department, you’ve got to have a strong business reason as to why you think the business has to spend time and money conducting a culture shift – and we can guarantee, if their heart and soul isn’t into it – no amount of data is going to make them move.
+If you’re an employee or in the HR department, you’ve got to have a strong business reason as to why you think the business has to spend time and money conducting a culture shift – and I can guarantee, if their heart and soul isn’t into it – no amount of data is going to make them move.

 ….If you don’t have a clear direction.